Have you ever been browsing a website, maybe a travel site or huge news conglomerate, and suddenly notice an ad for a small local business?

 This determines your placement.

-But Google also has video advertising.
-Which puts your business in front of the YouTube audience.
+Google also has video ads, which puts your business in front of the YouTube audience.

 And there’s app advertising.

 So if you have an app, you can promote it across the Google network.

 With so many options for Google ads, why focus on Google’s banner ads?

 Well, for starters, they are often cheaper than many other search ads, which allows you to spend less to show your brand on a wide range of sites.